 Classification of Instructional Programs (CIP) Code 1 4.
-0 9__9__9
+0 9__9 9__9

-Currently, there is no specific code for a Cybersecurity degree under the Engineering discipline.
-However, the proposed program is closely related to the Computer Engineering with a four digit code of 14.09.
-Last two digits 99 indicates "Other" degree.
+Proposed program is closely related to the Computer Engineering with a four digit code of 14.09.
+Last two digits 99 indicates "Other".

 Required to make the program US Financial Aid Eligible - The CIP code takes the following structure: xx.xxxx Where each x is a number between 0 and 9.
 This 6-digit code identifies, to the greatest specificity possible, an entire instructional program.
 The classification scheme seeks to comprehensively address all areas of study.
 Because of the dynamic nature of education, however, new CIP codes are frequently added to the list.
 The first 2-digits are the first cut off of detail and describe the general discipline of the program.
 For example, any program with a CIP that starts with 14 is within the Engineering discipline; anything with a 22 is within the legal discipline.
 The next 2 digits increase the level of detail, and the final 2-digits provide the highest level of detail.